Post-Vacation Depression: Why Coming Home Feels So Hard

 Understanding the complex factors behind morning erections can help men differentiate between normal variations and potential underlying issues.
 Hormonal changes, sleep patterns, and overall health play significant roles in determining the frequency and strength of these spontaneous erections.

 Testosterone levels significantly impact morning wood.
-As men age, other diabetes medications and hormonal changes can reduce spontaneous erections.
+As men age, underlying health issues, medications such as those for high blood pressure or diabetes, and hormonal changes can reduce spontaneous erections.
 Typically, younger men experience more frequent morning erections due to higher testosterone production.

 Sleep stages, particularly REM sleep, contribute to these spontaneous erections.
 During deep sleep, hormonal shifts occur that can trigger penile tumescence.
 Norepinephrine levels drop, allowing nitrergic hormones to stimulate erections without sexual stimulation.